top of page

 * Breeder has responsible, somewhat outcrossed program in place (note: an "unrelated" pedigree over 4 generations can in reality be very inbred!!)
 CRUCIAL.
 Too much inbreeding will lower the immunity and produces irritability and stupidity in your kitten.

-* Breeder makes a supplemented raw meat diet a large part of the cats'/kittens' diet.
-Believe it or not, this could potentially be CRUCIAL as it gives your kittens a great start in life.
+* Breeder makes a supplemented raw meat diet a large part of the cats'/kittens' diet and has a high quality feeding program.
+Believe it or not, this could potentially be CRUCIAL as it gives your kittens a great start in life and will prevent many food related allergies.

 * Breeder has a controlled amount of litters throughout the year and enough loving homes lined up for the kittens.
-CRUCIAL
+CRUCIAL.
+If you see an unusually high number of female breeding cats or litters on a website this is often not a good sign.

 * Kittens are checked by a veterinarian before they leave the breeder CRUCIAL